The Prairie State Is Not Hostile

 The status of the arts in the commonwealth can be measured by the budget for the IAC.
 Illinois is a rich state, yet the state-funded portion of the IAC's fiscal year '99 base budget of $11.3 million comes to less than a buck a year for each Illinoisan.
 For every one dollar the state of Illinois spends on the IAC, it spends 3,377 on other things.
 The recent raise had to await a state revenue surplus, and even then the boost merely restored the agency's budget to about its 1990 level.

 Small change, even then.
 Such niggardliness is a judgment on the arts, not the IAC.
 The arts have seldom been less important as a medium of culture.
 They persist as middlebrow entertainment or decor—things one consumes rather than learns from.
-Painting and sculpture in particular are all about agitation and advocacy, usually of causes not nearly as heterodox as artists would think they are if they read something besides ARTNews.
+If popular art is innocuous, artistic art is inane.
+New painting and sculpture in particular are all about agitation and advocacy, usually of causes not nearly as heterodox as artists would think they are if they read something besides ARTNews.
 Harvard artist Nancy Seidler's piece, "The Decision," was shown recently at a partly IAC-financed exhibition of women's works at Woodstock's Old Courthouse Arts Center.
 It consisted of the torso of a mannequin with a clock for a heart emblazoned with the word "Baby," which the Chicago Tribune reporter called "a stunning representation of a woman's agony over her biological clock."
 Stunning, indeed, in its banality.
-Such didactic works remind us that art, whose purpose is to celebrate, to inculcate, to educate, usually is as empty as Soviet-style socialist realism, whose extra-aesthetic ambitions (if not its style) are reflected in so much of contemporary art.
+Such didactic works remind us that art whose purpose is to celebrate, to inculcate, or to educate usually is as empty as Soviet-style socialist realism, whose extra-aesthetic ambitions are reflected in so much of contemporary art.

 The council's many grant programs, technical assistance, workshops, and "special initiatives" bolster not-for-profit arts organizations of diverse kinds.
 It sends artists into schools, underwrites exhibits, and maintains a kind of high-minded vaudeville circuit of local community centers and school gyms that brings Chinese acrobats and kindred acts to trading posts such as Schaumburg.
 Because funded projects must pass muster with the IAC's advisory panels, the council's imprimatur legitimizes them and makes it easier to attract other money.

 Funding is the least of the problems faced by a public arts agency in a state whose public doesn't much care about the arts.
 For example, it can't comfortably admit to what is probably the most persuasive rationale for its existence, which is that the arts are Good For You.
 In this way the late 1990s resemble the 1890s.
-That's when the Chicago Arts and Crafts Society was founded at Hull-House, out of the conviction that there is a relationship between social issues and aesthetic reform, and that beauty was the way to a beautiful world.
+That's when the Chicago Arts and Crafts Society was founded at Hull-House, out of the conviction that there is a relationship between aesthetics and social reform.
 When latchkey and single-parent kids from the mean streets of Naperville meet for Junior Jazz, an IAC-supported eight-week program of dance lessons at the Hinsdale Center for the Arts, the steps may be different from a century ago but the dance is the same.